LTUC/amman-dotnet-401d2/Curriculum/Class02/LAB.md

 	- Exception Handling.
 Implement `try`, `catch`, `finally` and a `throw` within your program.
 - A few things to keep in mind:
 	- Make sure the user can't go below a zero balance
-	- You cannot unit test console outputs or readlines.
+	- You cannot unit test console `WriteLine` or `Readline`s.
 	- Make sure your methods are just returning values and not reading input from the console.

+- When running your application, it should activate the user interface without any direct code manipulation

 - **Stay within scope of the what we have learned so far in the class.**
 	- if we have not officially learned the concept you are trying to implement, then don't use it.